our authors

 The author has enjoyed a journalism career spanning three decades that took her from crime scenes and courtrooms in western Pennsylvania to the marbled halls of Congress in Washington, D.C.
 Robin is the recipient of over 100 awards from state and regional professional journalism organizations for her work, including such prestigious awards as the 1995 Public Service Award from the Pennsylvania Newspaper Publishers Association Foundation for an investigative series on the courts; News Writer of the Year in 2001 and 2008 by the Pennsylvania Women’s Press Association; five Golden Quill Awards and more than a dozen additional Golden Quill nominations from the Press Club of Western Pennsylvania.
 She received four Matrix awards from the Association for Women in Communications in Pennsylvania, including numerous honors in the Pennsylvania Keystone Press Association, the Society for Professional Journalists, and the Pennsylvania Associated Press Managing Editors competitions.

-EMPTY BOXES (Blank Slate Press, Nov.
-2025) - While investigating the shocking murder of a prominent funeral director, crack Pittsburgh crime reporter Rita Locke discovers that the victim has been burying empty coffins.
+EMPTY BOXES (Blank Slate Press, 2025) - While investigating the shocking murder of a prominent funeral director, crack Pittsburgh crime reporter Rita Locke discovers that the victim has been burying empty coffins.
 As she peels back the layers of this puzzling development, she uncovers secrets that embroil her in a sinister plot of international proportions.
-As her dogged investigation exposes troubling facts involving the victim and his ties to an offshore medical school, Rita soon discovers she is in a fight for survival as forces bent on silencing her as her trail of clues leads her from her native state to the Caribbean where she entangled in a web of deception and murder.
-It’s only after she ends up in a box herself that she finally discovers the truth—but will it ever come to light?
+As her dogged investigation exposes troubling facts involving the victim and his ties to an offshore medical school, Rita soon discovers she is in a fight for survival when her trail of clues leads her from her native state to the Caribbean where she becomes entangled in a web of deception and murder.
+It’s only after she ends up in a box herself that she finally discovers the truth behind the murder.

 Contact - Dean Krystek